jad3675/sharderator/technical-design.md

 Hard disk space gate: calculates post-restore free percentage on warm/hot/content nodes only (not all nodes — frozen nodes with terabytes free can't be used for restores).
 If free space would drop below the safety margin (default 30%), the operation is refused with `InsufficientDiskError`.

 Restores from the backing snapshot with `_tier_preference` override to route to the working tier, zero replicas, and a `sharderator-restore-` prefix to avoid name collisions.
+Detects and cleans up orphaned intermediate indices from previous failed runs before restoring.

 ### 5.3 Shrinking